An online writing course spread out over four weeks.

 Details follow about the four webinars.
 Below that, you will find the dates and times for future batches, and instructions of how to sign up.

 This webinar will teach you how to think about writing.
 What are the broad principles you should embrace, and why?
 What are the routine mistakes you should watch out for and avoid?
 What tips can we keep in mind to make our writing clear?
 There will be advice from Orwell, Atwood and Naipaul, among others.

 When we read, we listen to words in our heads.
 Write something discordant and the reader turns away.
 In this webinar, I stress on why the sound of words can be as important as their meaning.
 Illustrations from Shakespeare, Mary Oliver and Robert Frost – among others.
 Even if you don’t like poetry, you will have a renewed appreciation of it after this class – and an understanding of why it is relevant to anything you write.

 Virat Kohli did not become a great batsman because he had god-given talent and a feel for the game.
 He also had to put in thousands of hours at the nets, focusing on mundane elements of technique – movement of feet, elbow position, stillness of head – till they became second nature to him.
 Similarly, writers need to spend time in the nets with the building blocks of their art: words, sentences, paragraphs.
 This webinar takes a granular look at these tools, and contains useful guidelines on how to think about them.

 Webinar 4: Building a Writer

 Being a writer involves more than just mastering the craft of writing.
 This webinar is about how to build the habits that will make you a writer, and help you fight the inevitable distractions of everyday life.
 There will be plenty of tips and tricks to help you beat writer’s block.

 Note: Do read these testimonials from participants in earlier batches.

 Fees: Rs 10,000 + GST.

-Registration for the July batches is now closed.
-Please fill up this form to express interest in August batches.
+Registration for the April 2023 cohort is now closed.
+Please fill up this form to express interest in future batches.